-The common law subjective standard of care for not-for-profit corporations with regards to both charities and NPOs in their capacity as corporate entities (but not dealing with charitable property) will soon be replaced by an objective statutory standard of care under new corporate governing legislation at both the federal and provincial levels.
+The common law subjective standard of care for not-for-profit corporations with regard to both charities and NPOs in their capacity as corporate entities (but not dealing with charitable property) will soon be replaced by an objective statutory standard of care under the new corporate governing legislation at both the federal and provincial levels.

-At the federal level, the Canada Not-for-profit Corporations Act ("CNCA")38 will provide for an objective standard of care for directors and officers of federal not-for-profit corporations.
-The CNCA received Royal Assent on June 23, 2009 and is expected to come into force in June of 2011.
+At the federal level, the CNCA provides for an objective standard of care for directors and officers of federal not-for-profit corporations.
+The CNCA received Royal Assent on June 23, 2009 and is now in force as of October 17, 2011 for new incorporations and applications for continuance.
 In this regard, subsection 148(1) of the CNCA states: